fortytwoservices/public-docs.fortytwo.io/docs/Managed Azure AD B2C/c2-DEV-App-registrations.md

 This list of app registrations will include applications developed (or implemented) by the company:

 - companyApp - web app - dev
-- JWT.ms (owned by Amesto Fortytwo IaC, for User Journey testing and token issuance)
+- JWT.ms (owned by Fortytwo IaC, for User Journey testing and token issuance)

 #### Allow changes to app registrations outside of IaC